Felicia annectens: Taxonomy

 William Henry Harvey was the first to describe this species in 1865, based on a specimen he had collected himself near Paarl in 1838, and called it Aster annectens.
 Jürke Grau in his 1973 Revision of the genus Felicia (Asteraceae) reassigned it to the genus Felicia, making the combination Felicia annectens.
 The species is considered to be part of the section Neodetris.

 Distribution, habitat and ecology

 Felicia annectens was known in the 19th century from only five observations from Hopefield in the north, the northwest of the Cape Peninsula, near Paarl, and along the Sonderend River near Caledon.
 In the 21st century it was rediscovered in the upper Breede River valley west of Worcester.

 Conservation

-The conservation status of Felicia annectens could not established in 2018 because there were too few data available.
+The conservation status of Felicia annectens could not be established in 2018 because there were too few data available.
 Science assumed it had gone extinct because no observations after 1915 had been made.
 A few observations were made in the 21st century however.